OWASP/www-chapter-rawalpindi/index.md

 ## Welcome
 Welcome to the OWASP Rawalpindi chapter.
 We would be soon arranging meetups, conferences, CTFs etc. for Cyber Security professionals.

+The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 ## Participation
 We are soon initiating groups for collaborations - contact danish.tariq2@owasp.org for now.

-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
-All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

-Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).
-Financial contributions should only be made online using the authorized online donation button.

-Everyone is welcome and encouraged to participate in our [Projects](/projects/), [Local Chapters](/chapters/), [Events](/events/), [Online Groups](https://groups.google.com/a/owasp.com/), and [Community Slack Channel](https://owasp.slack.com/).
-We especially encourage diversity in all our initiatives.
-OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
-We also encourage you to be [become a member](/membership/) or consider a [donation](/donate/) to support our ongoing work.

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------
 {% include chapter_events.html group=page.meetup-group %}

+## Join OWASP
+If you want to join OWASP, have a look at this video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/T2tlcZsYtko" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>